stevenyoung93/Deep-RL_Banana-project/README.md

 - Clone and extract this git repository which includes the environment (unityagents)

 ## 	How to run the code in the repository, to train the agent
-- Follow instructions above to install dependencies and do required downloads
+- Follow instructions above to install dependencies and do required download
-- Open the notebook "Navigation"
+- Open the notebook "Navigation" in the folder "p1_navigation"
 - Run all cells in shown order
 - Last cell will return and print the scores from the DQN trainig of the agent
 - Hyperparameters can be adjusted when calling the dqn function